Find Affordable College Courses

 Tuscaloosa, AL

-With a ranking of #6, The University of Alabama did quite well on this year’s best schools for health professions students.
-Located in the small city of Tuscaloosa, UA is a public school with a very large student population.
+The University of Alabama landed the #6 spot in the 2023 rankings for the best health professions programs.
+Located in the small city of Tuscaloosa, UA is a public college with a fairly large student population.

 The average amount in student loans that health professions majors at UA take out is $25,188.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $677.

-With a ranking of #7, Ross Medical Education Center - Huntsville did quite well on this year’s best schools for health professions students.
-Ross - Huntsville is a small private for-profit school located in the medium-sized city of Huntsville.
+Ross Medical Education Center - Huntsville did quite well in this year’s ranking of the best schools for health professions students.
+It came in at #7 on the list.
+Ross - Huntsville is a fairly small private for-profit school located in the medium-sized city of Huntsville.

 While working on their degree, health professions majors at Ross - Huntsville accumulate an average of around $9,883 in student debt.
 The average monthly payment of a loan this size is about $43, assuming that the borrower is on a 10-year repayment plan.

-University of Alabama at Birmingham ranked #8 on this year’s Best Health Professions Schools in Alabama list.
-UAB is a fairly large public school located in the medium-sized city of Birmingham.
+University of Alabama at Birmingham landed the #8 spot in the 2023 rankings for the best health professions programs.
+UAB is a very large public school located in the medium-sized city of Birmingham.

 After completing their degree, health professions graduates from UAB carry an average student debtload of $25,486.
 This translates to an average monthly loan payment of $249, based on a 10-year repayment plan.